Material Circularity: from RISD, for RISD.

 In the fall of 2025 Nature Lab launched Loop Lab, a pilot project exploring new possibilities for material circularity on our campus.
 Funded by a generous $100,000 grant from the Maxwell/Hanrahan Foundation, Loop Lab is an ambitious collaboration that turns RISD’s own waste streams into raw materials for creative practice.

 This initiative brings together diverse talents and facilities across departments.
 We are focusing in this pilot run on collecting waste paper and paper-based materials from around campus, along with muslin offcuts from the Apparel Design department.
-The Nature Lab has also partnered with Printmaking to share use of their papermaking studio and Second Life Exchange to process and redistribute the materials.
-Over the summer, student assistants worked hands-on with Faculty Liaison and Project Coordinator Haley MacKeil (EFS) to convert spring’s collected waste into reusable base materials and forms.
-They’ve also been documenting novel methods of making, sharing insights into the design potential of recycled matter.
+The Nature Lab has also partnered with Printmaking to share use of their papermaking studio and Second Life Exchange to process and redistribute the materials to students free of charge.
 These discarded materials are being transformed into new paper, slurries, bricks and clays—ready for experimentation in both analog and digital fabrication, including laser cutting and 3D printing.

 We also want to first encourage donations of usable drawing pads, paper or other materials to Second Life Exchange first, via bins at the Design Center, and to our initiative next.